f-memon/3m-avd-calculator-new/README.md

 ## 📄 License

-This project is provided by *Your Company Name* for demonstration and client engagement purposes.
+This project is provided by 3rdmill for demonstration and client engagement purposes.
 Please contact us for commercial licensing or customization support.

 ---

 ## 📬 Contact

-For support or enhancements, reach out to **Your Company Name** via our website or email.
+For support or enhancements, reach out to 3rdmill via our website (3rdmill.tech) or email.